-- 1. THAT in the first instance monitoring of consented activities at the Methanex Motunui site in the 2017-2018 year continues at the same level as in 2016-2017. - 2.
-THAT monitoring of consented activities at the Methanex Waitara Valley site in the 2017-2018 year continues at the same level as in 2016-2017. - 3.
-THAT should there be issues with environmental or administrative performance in 2017-2018, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 4.
-THAT Methanex prioritises and advances work towards achieving compliance with the Resource Management (Measurement and Reporting of Water Takes) Regulations 2010. - 5.
+- 1. THAT in the first instance monitoring of consented activities at the Methanex Motunui site in the 2018-2019 year continues at the same level as in 2017-2018. - 2.
+THAT in the first instance monitoring of consented activities at the Methanex Waitara Valley site in the 2018-2019 year continues at the same level as in 2017-2018. - 3.
+THAT should there be issues with environmental or administrative performance in 2018-2019, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 4.
 THAT Methanex continue with investigations on the required testing to establish water intake pipeline integrity at intervals of at least every five years and that this either result in the undertaking of the required testing or a variation of consent conditions.